threlte logo

 import { execSync } from 'node:child_process'

-import { join, resolve } from 'node:path'
+import { join, parse, resolve } from 'node:path'

 /**